tshepang/blog/content/computing/what I like about Rust.rst

   in the root of a source distribution.

-- A fast-paced and time-based release cycle: a stable release will be made every 6 weeks, which is truly ambitious for a programming language.
+- A fast-paced and time-based release cycle: a stable release will be made every 6 weeks, which is very ambitious for a programming language.

 - Development process: